Legal Software: LeanLaw Settings Part 1

 Trust Accounting Settings

 Chart of Accounts - It's crucial to have a great base if you're starting fresh.
 By far, the chart of accounts is the foundation of the law firm.
-One of the things that LeanLaw does is and will create accounts in the chart of accounts on the fly as part of the setup.
-See this article [1] [2] where I provide a template COA to get you started.
+One of the things that LeanLaw will do for you, is create accounts in the chart of accounts on the fly as part of the setup.

 QuickBooks Integration